Why do people come for counselling?

 How do you work?

 I provide "client-centred therapy", or "Rogerian therapy".
 This takes its name from its founder, Carl Rogers.
-The starting point is the counsellor's respect for the client, and the importance of the relationship between therapist and client.
+The starting point is the importance of the relationship between therapist and client.
 Rogerian counsellors help clients to achieve "personal growth".
 Experience tells us that we all have strengths that we may not even be aware of, and with skilled support we can use these to bring about positive change in ourselves and our lives, however difficult that may sometimes seem.
 It is an optimistic and positive way of working, and very many clients have told me how much it has helped them.

 I also provide "integrative therapy".
 This means that whilst most of our work together will involve talking (and listening!)
-I also integrate other methods, such as Transactional Analysis, Solution-Focussed Therapy, and the arts, using different media, such as sand tray, drawing and writing when I think this will be useful, and clients wish to do so.
+I also integrate other methods, such as TA (Transactional Analysis) CBT (Cognitive Behavioural Therapy) Solution-Focussed Therapy, and the arts, using different media, such as sand tray, drawing and writing when I think this will be useful, and clients wish to do so.
 Non-verbal techniques can be helpful in finding a way through a problem when you have become “stuck”, or where emotions are hard to express, and words don’t come easily.
 They can also give you new insights into your world, as well as being an enjoyable way of working.

 I'm also a qualified Assertiveness Trainer, and this can be very helpful at times.